DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

 }
 ```

 If you already have this stack deployed, great.
 However, the first gotcha which you'll run into is that Stack Refactoring does _not_ support certain resources in CloudFormation.
 And by default, every deployed CDK stack will include `AWS::CDK::Metadata` resources which are not supported.
-Here's an example error which you'll see once you start the refactor process:
+Here's an example error which you'll see if you start the refactor process with these resource in your stack:

 ``` json
 {